JJ/hoborg/text/text.md

 Rebuilding
 -------------

 Fortunately, nobody was badly damaged by the fire at the circus.
+And you have to fight fire with fire, so no big deal here.

 The second greatest show on earth arrives in New Orleans